Bhargav-Kumar98/Bhargav-Kumar98/README.md

 Hi there, I’m Bhargav Kumar Aathava! 👋

-Welcome to my GitHub — glad you're here!
+Welcome to my GitHub, glad you're here!

 I’m a Salesforce Developer & Administrator (5x+ Certified) with a passion for building intelligent CRM solutions that are scalable, user-friendly, and deeply integrated with cloud and data platforms.
 I combine strong Salesforce expertise with a background in data engineering, AI, and cloud technologies, creating seamless experiences across Sales, Service, Experience, and Marketing Clouds.